lightdash/lightdash-cloud-announcer/README.md

 yarn expose
 ```

-Now you need to update the following URLs with the last `Forwarding` url that ngrok returns:
+Now you need to update the following URLs with the last `Forwarding` url that localtunnel returns:

 - Update the `SITE_ENV` environment variable
 - Update all domains in the `/slack-app-manifest.yaml`